-Progenity, Inc. (the "Company" or "Progenity"), a Delaware corporation, commenced operations in 2010 with its corporate office located in San Diego, California.
-Progenity's historical operations included a licensed Clinical License Improvement Amendment and College of American Pathologists certified laboratory located in Michigan specializing in the molecular testing markets serving women's health providers in the obstetric, gynecological, fertility, and maternal fetal medicine specialty areas in the United States.

-Previously, the Company's core business was focused on the prenatal carrier screening and noninvasive prenatal test market, targeting preconception planning, and routine pregnancy management for genetic disease risk assessment.
+Biora Therapeutics, a Delaware corporation, was formerly known as Progenity, Inc. ("Progenity"), and commenced operations in 2010 with its corporate office located in San Diego, California.
+The Company's historical operations included a licensed Clinical Laboratory Improvement Amendments and College of American Pathologists certified laboratory located in Michigan specializing in molecular testing markets serving women's health providers in the obstetric, gynecological, fertility, and maternal fetal medicine specialty areas in the United States.
+Previously, the Company's core business was focused on the carrier screening and noninvasive prenatal test market, targeting preconception planning, and routine pregnancy management for genetic disease risk assessment.
 Through its former affiliation with Mattison Pathology, LLP ("Mattison"), a Texas limited liability partnership doing business as Avero Diagnostics ("Avero"), located in Lubbock and Dallas, Texas, the Company's operations also included anatomic and molecular pathology testing products in the United States.

-In order to refocus efforts and resources on the Company's research and development pipeline, in June 2021, the Company announced a strategic transformation ("Strategic Transformation") that included the closure of the Progenity genetics lab in Ann Arbor, Michigan and indicated that the Company is seeking strategic alternatives for Avero, together referred to as the Laboratory Operations.
-In December 2021, the Company entered into an asset purchase agreement with Northwest Pathology to sell Avero.
+In order to refocus efforts and resources on its research and development pipeline, in June 2021, the Company announced a strategic transformation ("Strategic Transformation") that included the closure of the Progenity genetics laboratory in Ann Arbor, Michigan, and in December 2021, the Company sold Avero, together referred to as the Laboratory Operations.
 The Company has excluded from continuing operations for all periods presented in this report revenues and expenses associated with its Laboratory Operations, which are reported as discontinued operations.
 See Note 4 for additional information on the Laboratory Operations.